seg7/xboxclips/README.md

 # xboxclips
-A simple php script do download all your saved clips from Xbox Live
+A simple php script do download all your saved clips from Xbox Live.
+It picks up next time you run it, good for cron jobs.

 ### Project dependencies: